This appnote shows different ways of using equations in ADS:

 You might wonder why this uses indep(S) instead of using the freq variable for frequency.
 Again, the reason is that this also works with imported S-parameter datasets, where no freq variable exists in the dataset.

-You might also wonder why the variable names have the a prefix.
+You might also wonder why the variable names have the “a“ prefix.
 The reason is that all variables defined here are visible to the ADS data display, and the ADS data display will automatically rename variables in the data display if a duplicate name is found.
 So we better use a “unique” name in the custom equation code that doesn’t conflict with variable names in the data display.

 Where are user defined functions stored?